-Merry holds a B.Sc. in Chemistry from the University of North Carolina at Chapel Hill, an M.B.A. in International Development from Hope International University, an M.Sc. in Food Policy and Applied Nutrition from Tufts.
-She is a Ph.D. candidate with the Friedman School of Nutrition Science and Policy at Tufts.
+Merry holds a B.S. in chemistry from University of North Carolina at Chapel Hill, an M.B.A. with a concentration in international development from Hope International University, and an M.Sc. in food policy and applied nutrition from Tufts University.
+She is a Ph.D. candidate Tufts University Friedman School of Nutrition Science and Policy and expects to graduate in 2017.

 The Road to Resilience A Scoping Study for the Taadoud Transition to Development Project

 This scoping study explores the resilience strategies of households in multiple livelihood systems by describing how households in Darfur have coped with conflict and other shocks over the past fifteen…Read More